-You will need to spend time determining what photography niche to specialize in and how you can serve those clients differently than the other freelance photographers you are now competing with in this crowded space.
+You will need to spend time determining what photography niche to specialize in.
+You’ll also have to think about how you can serve those clients differently than the other freelance photographers.

-Your marketing strategy can provide a way to set you apart, including a beautiful and visual website that is mobile-compatible and the ability to leverage numerous photo apps that enhance your photography skills.
+Your marketing strategy can provide a way to set you apart.
+This includes a beautiful and visual website that is mobile-compatible and the ability to leverage numerous photo apps that enhance your photography skills.

-Besides marketing and developing customer relationships, however, there are many operational strategies that you need to focus on as a small business, including creating contracts, managing time on projects, and keeping current and accurate financial records.
+Besides marketing and customer relationships, however, there are other strategies that you need to focus on as a small business.
+These include creating contracts, managing time on projects, and keeping current and accurate financial records.
 The good news is that numerous tools and apps are now available to automate many aspects of your business so it can be running smoothly while you are taking pictures.